 Nkuringo Gorilla Family

-The Nkuringo gorilla family was the first group in this sector of Bwindi to be opened for tourism in 2004.
-The family is named “Nkuringo,” which means “round,” because they were first seen on Nkuringo Hill in Bwindi.
+The Nkuringo gorilla family was the first group in this sector of Bwindi to be opened for tourism, in 2004.
+The family is named “Nkuringo,” meaning “round,” because they were first seen on Nkuringo Hill in Bwindi.

 This group was habituated to stop conflicts with the local community, as the gorillas used to forage in their gardens.
 Habituation protected the gorillas and also allowed the community to benefit from tourism.